peteroupc/peteroupc.github.io/exporand.md

 7. If the digit at position _i_ of **a**'s fractional part is less than the corresponding digit for **b**, return **a**.
 8. If that digit is greater, then discard **a**, then create a new empty uniform PSRN **a**, then go to step 2.
 9. Add 1 to _i_ and go to step 5.

+Karney (2014, end of sec.
+4)<sup>[**(1)**](#Note1)</sup> discusses how even the integer part can be partially sampled rather than generating the whole integer as in step 2 of the algorithm.
+However, incorporating this suggestion will add a non-trivial amount of complexity to the algorithm given above.

 The **RandUniformFromReal** algorithm generates a uniformly distributed PSRN (**a**) that is greater than 0 and less than a real number **b** almost surely.
 This algorithm works whether **b** is known to be a rational number or not (for example, **b** can be the result of an expression such as `exp(-2)` or `log(20)`), but the algorithm notes how it can be more efficiently implemented if **b** is known to be a rational number.